Greek Muslims: Geographic dispersal

 Cretan Muslims have largely settled on the coastline, stretching from the Çanakkale to İskenderun.
 Significant numbers were resettled in other Ottoman-controlled areas around the eastern Mediterranean by the Ottomans following the establishment of the autonomous Cretan State in 1898.
 Most ended up in coastal Syria and Lebanon, particularly the town of Al-Hamidiyah, in Syria, (named after the Ottoman sultan who settled them there), and Tripoli in Lebanon, where many continue to speak Greek as their mother tongue.
 Others were resettled in Ottoman Tripolitania, especially in the eastern cities like Susa and Benghazi, where they are distinguishable by their Greek surnames.
 Many of the older members of this last community still speak Cretan Greek in their homes.

-A small community of Grecophone Cretan Muslims still resides in Greece in the Dodecanese Islands of Rhodes and Kos.
+A small community of Cretan Greek Muslims still resides in Greece in the Dodecanese islands of Rhodes and Kos.
 These communities were formed prior to the area becoming part of Greece in 1948, when their ancestors migrated there from Crete, and their members are integrated into the local Muslim population as Turks today.